-- From the early 1600's until the 1940's, a computer was a person who performs calculations, i.e., computes. - Early human computing was done for problems in astronomy, e.g., the 1758 return of Halley's comet (Alexis-Claude Clairaut, Joseph-Jerome Lelande, and Nicole-Reine Lepaute (1757)). - Computing subsequently used to create various mathematical tables used in navigation (Nevil Maskelyne: Nautical Almanac (1766-now)) and surveying (Gaspard de Prony: Tables du Cadastre (1790-1801)).
+- From the early 1600's until the 1940's, a computer was a person who performs calculations, i.e., computes. - Early human computing was done for problems in astronomy, e.g., the 1758 return of Halley's comet (Alexis-Claude Clairaut, Joseph-Jerome Lelande, and Nicole-Reine Lepaute (1757)). - Computing subsequently used to create various mathematical tables used in navigation (Nevil Maskelyne: Nautical Almanac (1766-now)), surveying (Gaspard de Prony: Tables du Cadastre (1790-1801)), and the insurance industry.